fyndoc/vms/docs/pim/category/category-builder-intro.md

 In e-commerce, categories refer to the way products or services are organised and grouped together based on their similarities or characteristics.
 Categories play a crucial role in providing structure and navigation for online stores, making it easier for customers to find and browse through the products they are interested in.

 Categories generally have a tree hierarchy (as shown below).
-Category Builder allows you to create such tree containing L1, L2, L3, L4, and more nodes if required.
+Category Builder allows you to create such a tree containing L1, L2, L3, L4, and more nodes if required.

 * **Electronics**
    - Computers & Accessories